bmolnar91/workbook/module_web_with_python.md

 - In a many-to-many relationship, a row in table "A" can have many matching rows in table "B", and vice versa.

-#### You have a table with an “address” field which contains data like “3525, Miskolc, Régiposta 9.” (postcode, city, street name and address).
+#### You have a table with an "address" field which contains data like "3525, Miskolc, Régiposta 9." (postcode, city, street name and address).
 How would you query all records related to Miskolc?

 `SELECT * FROM table WHERE city = 'Miskolc';`